c6-dev/towsce-dump/README.md

 SDK/MDK dump for The Outer Worlds: Spacer's Choice Edition.

 Created with [UEDumper](https://github.com/Spuckwaffel/UEDumper).
-Some structs needed to be changed (i.e. UObject has two extra bools).
+Some dumper structs needed to be changed (i.e. UObject has two extra bools).

 Offsets used (rva):